|The Rhode Island Adult Education Professional Development

 opportunities - large and less large

-from the Public Education Network: http://www.publiceducation.org/newsblast_grants.asp
+- other grants from the Public Education Network: http://www.publiceducation.org/newsblast_grants.asp

 - The federal government's new one stop grant site: